 This page describes the different aspects of Neo4j memory configuration and use.
 The RAM of the Neo4j server has a number of usage areas, with some sub-areas:

 Some memory must be reserved for running the processes of the operating system itself.
-It is not possible to explicitly configure the amount of RAM that should be reserved for the operating system, as this is what RAM remains available after configuring page cache and heap space.
-However, if we do not leave enough space for the OS it will start swapping to disk, which will heavily affect performance.
+It is not possible to explicitly configure the amount of RAM that should be reserved for the operating system, as this is what RAM remains available after configuring Neo4j.
+If you do not leave enough space for the OS, it will start to swap memory to disk, which will heavily affect performance.

-The page cache is used to cache the Neo4j data as stored on disk.
-Ensuring that all, or at least most, of the graph data from disk is cached into memory will help avoid costly disk access and result in optimal performance.
+The page cache is used to cache the Neo4j data stored on disk.
+The caching of graph data and indexes into memory helps avoid costly disk access and result in optimal performance.

 The parameter for specifying how much memory Neo4j is allowed to use for the page cache is:

 Direct buffers are used by Neo4j to send and receive data.
 Direct byte buffers are important for improving performance because they allow native code and Java code to share data without copying it.
 However, they are expensive to create, which means byte buffers are usually reused once they are created.

 The JVM will require some memory to function correctly.
 For example, this can be:

 Thread stacks – Each thread has its own call stack.
 The stack stores primitive local variables and object references along with the call stack (list of method invocations) itself.
 The stack is cleaned up as stack frames move out of context, so there is no GC performed here.

 Metaspace – Metaspace stores the java class definitions and some other metadata.

 Code cache – The JIT compiler stores the native code it generates in the code cache to improve performance by reusing it.